A Power-Tool for Mastering Alignment

 Stop and notice what’s going on inside you.
-Take a breath or two to mentally note what kinds of feelings are present and what kinds of thoughts you’re having.
-Give this a little time and be very kind to yourself and respectful of what you are feeling and thinking.
+Take a breath or two, and feel into your body.
+Mentally note what kinds of feelings are present and what kinds of thoughts you’re having.

-Then you can complete step one by saying, “Ok, Got it!”
-Take a breath.
-And you are ready for step 2.
+Then complete step one by saying, “Ok, got it!” and take a breath.

-Notice that while it took a minute or so to describe step 1, it only take a few seconds to do it.
-This is just a simple acknowledgement of what is already here.
+Notice that although it took several sentences to describe step 1, it only takes a few seconds to do it.
+Step one is just a simple acknowledgement of what is already here.

 • Step 2 •

-Once you are aware of your current uncomfortable thought, you can invite yourself to notice what you wouldprefer to think, or feel, or believe.
+Once you are aware of your current uncomfortable thoughts and feelings, you can invite yourself to notice what you would prefer to think, or feel.

-As you do this, stop and take a breath and notice how this feels.
+After you do this, stop and take a breath and notice how it feels.
 Remember: You will know if it’s working by how it feels.
 If you feel relief you are on the right track.

 • Step 3 •